U.S. flag

 1. Home

-2. Cyberbullying Tactics
+2. Cyberbullying

 Cyberbullying Tactics

-• Posting comments or rumors about someone online that are mean, hurtful, or embarrassing.
+Posting comments or rumors about someone online that are mean, hurtful, or embarrassing.

-A group of students got into trouble at school for being drunk, and accused a girl who knew nothing about it of reporting them to school officials.
+Example: A group of students got into trouble at school for being drunk and accused a girl who knew nothing about it of reporting them to the school officials.
 They began texting her day and night, and posted hateful, derogatory messages on social media.
 Other students saw their messages and joined in harassing the girl.
 She was bullied constantly via text, and in person at school.
 She eventually shut down her social media accounts and changed her phone number.
 Still, the bullying at school continued.

 Encouraging self-harm or suicide